PoliedroSoftware/backend-api-billing/.github/upgrades/dotnet-upgrade-report.md

 - Removed deprecated Microsoft.AspNetCore.Mvc package (functionality included with framework)
 - Note: Package KubernetesClient 15.0.1 has a known moderate severity vulnerability (GHSA-w7r3-mgwf-4mqq).
 Consider updating this package as a next step.

+## Docker and CI/CD Configuration Updates

+### Dockerfile (Root)

+Updated Docker base images from .NET 8.0 to .NET 10.0:
+- **Base image**: `mcr.microsoft.com/dotnet/aspnet:8.0` → `mcr.microsoft.com/dotnet/aspnet:10.0`
+- **Build image**: `mcr.microsoft.com/dotnet/sdk:8.0` → `mcr.microsoft.com/dotnet/sdk:10.0`

+This ensures the API container runs on the .NET 10 runtime and builds using the .NET 10 SDK.

+### WorkerServiceBilling/Dockerfile

+Updated Docker base images from .NET 8.0 to .NET 10.0:
+- **Base image**: `mcr.microsoft.com/dotnet/runtime:8.0` → `mcr.microsoft.com/dotnet/runtime:10.0`
+- **Build image**: `mcr.microsoft.com/dotnet/sdk:8.0` → `mcr.microsoft.com/dotnet/sdk:10.0`

+This ensures the Worker Service container runs on the .NET 10 runtime.

+### .github/workflows/main.yml

+Updated GitHub Actions workflow to use .NET 10:
+- **dotnet-version**: `8.0.x` → `10.0.x`

+This ensures the CI/CD pipeline builds, tests, and deploys using the .NET 10 SDK.

+**Important**: When deploying to AWS ECS, ensure the ECS task definitions are updated to use the new Docker images built with .NET 10.

 ## Important Notes

 ### Pomelo.EntityFrameworkCore.MySql Compatibility